|Transfer of positions between hedging and speculative portfolios under the MiFID II and EMIR OTC derivatives reporting frameworks|

 Positive answer to this question may add some value to OTC derivatives trading strategies.

 Suppose, the OTC derivatives hedging transaction has been concluded and reported to the trade repository according to the respective EMIR requirements.

 Considering it was economically-equivalent OTC (EEOTC) trade, also the position report under MiFD II has to be submitted to the trading venue, accompanied by the hedging flag (note that the obligation to report positions under Article 58 of MIFID rests also with investment firms when executing EEOTC transactions on behalf of their clients).

 The point is, however, after effecting the above EMIR and MiFID reports market situation has changed and extraordinary arbitrage opportunities appeared.

-The second above alternative - although more comprehensive and integral - obviously comes at cost.
+The second of the above alternatives - although more comprehensive and integral - obviously comes at cost.

-The unequivocal determination of the said options influences on the perception of the overall structure of speculative and hedging portfolios: are they rigid and permanent or flexible and interchangeable?
+The unequivocal determination of the said options influences on the perception of the overall structure of speculative and hedging portfolios: are they rigid and permanent or, quite opposite, flexible and interchangeable?